Heights Merchants host the biggest party in Burnaby as a day to give back to the community!

 With 50,000 visitors coming to the Heights, Hats Off Day is our local Heights’ Merchants’ single biggest public relations opportunity of the year.
 It’s a day when you can give back to your loyal customers, attract new customers, and leave a great impression on both locals and visitors.
 It is meant as a day to give back rather than a “money-making” day.

 All Heights Merchants need to let the Heights Merchants Association know what you are planning for Hats Off Day so that your business name, location and activity can be promoted in our Hats Off Day Event Program, in the Burnaby Now newspaper, on the Burnaby Heights and Hats Off Day websites, and Facebook and Twitter.
 Show & Shine trophy sponsorship and entertainment grants are available on a first-come, first-served basis so make sure to fill out your forms as early as possible.
 Your information will also help the HMA map activities and alert us of any entertainment conflicts.

 Hats Off Day is your single biggest public relations opportunity of the year.
 Let us know what you are planning so that we can promote it and prevent any entertainment conflicts.

-The 2019 theme is “Heights Superheroes”!
+The 2020 theme is “Out of this World”!
 We encourage you to have fun with this theme and use it in your business’ activity planning.
 You will help create a new and engaging visitor’s experience on Hastings Street by following the theme.

 The HMA issues Barricade Passes to allow Heights merchants to get through barricades with their own vehicles in order to park in their own parking spots on their commercial property.
 The number of Barricade Passes available to each business is limited to the number of employee vehicles that usually park on the business property.
 Parking on the laneway itself is not permitted, in keeping with the City bylaws.
 Please note: a barricade pass is not a parking pass.
 Please be advised that there will be parking and road restrictions on the surrounding streets.